Individuals with Disabilities

 Of greatest import in clinical programs such as MU-COM, is patient safety.
 Faculty and staff safety is also essential.
 This stance is in accordance with wording in the Americans with Disabilities Act (ADA).
 The student is therefore required to function with independence with all skills the college holds as mandatory.

 Upon application to the MU-COM program, a student with a disability should read the required technical standards in depth.
-If that student has any question as to his/her ability to meet the minimal technical standards he/she should contact the Office of Admissions that a question exists.
-The Office of Admissions will then delay further processing of their application until the student meets with the MU-COM Academic Support Specialist to determine if the standards can be met with reasonable and appropriate accommodations.
+If that student has any question as to his/her ability to meet the minimal technical standards he/she should alert the Office of Enrollment Management that a question exists.
+The Office of Enrollment Management will then delay further processing of their application until the student meets with the MU-COM Academic Support Specialist to determine if the standards can be met with reasonable and appropriate accommodations.
 The student and the specialist may need to collaborate with faculty and staff to determine a final decision.
-Based on the conclusions of those meetings, the student will then notify the Office of Admissions with regard to the further processing of the application.
+Based on the conclusions of those meetings, the student will then notify the Office of Enrollment Management with regard to the further processing of the application.